 For centuries, apple cider vinegar has served as a tried-and-true fixer for everything from detoxing and clarifying skin to addressing coughs, colds, and weight loss.
 This magic elixir is also a go-to essential for beauty and hair regimens.

 Raw apple cider vinegar (ACV) is packed with antifungal and antibacterial properties, proteins, and nutrients to help address many common hair and scalp concerns, including dandruff.
-And, it works great on all hair types, whether you are flaunting natural kinks and curls or have looser waves or bone straight tresses.
+And, it works great on all hair types, whether you are flaunting natural kinks and curls, have looser waves or bone-straight tresses.
 So, if you’re looking for a solid fix for shinier, healthier-looking hair, we’ve got you covered!

 1. Reduce Dandruff

 Many believe their flakes are just dandruff due to dry scalp.
 However, if you are experiencing large, dino-sized flakes that are moist underneath (and often with a sour smell), then you’ve probably got a fungal issue called seborrheic dermatitis.
 Of course, you should schedule an appointment with a dermatologist as soon as possible.
 In the meantime, you can help soothe your scalp, break down those flakes, and reduce fungal growth with an ACV rinse.